syncfusion-content/javascript-docs/js/OlapClient/OLAP-Client-Elements.md

 ### Addition of Elements to an Axis Element Builder

-#### Add Dimension, Hierarchy and Level to an Axis Element Builder
+#### Adding Measure, Dimension, Measure, Hierarchy and Level to an Axis

-The dimension, hierarchy and level elements can be dragged from the Cube Dimension Browser and dropped into the Axis Element Builder using the drag-and-drop operation.
-Also you can move the dimension, hierarchy and level elements from one axis to another by moving the appropriate Split Button.
+The measure, dimension, hierarchy and level elements can be dragged from the Cube Dimension Browser and dropped into the Axis Element Builder using the drag-and-drop operation.
+Also you can move the measure, dimension, hierarchy and level elements from one axis to another by moving the appropriate Split Button.

 {% include image.html url="/js/OlapClient/OLAP-Client-Elements_images/OLAP-Client-Elements_img11.png" %}

-#### Add Measure to an Axis Element Builder

-The measure elements can be dragged from Cube Dimension Browser and dropped into Axis Element Builder using drag-and-drop operation.
-Also user can move the measure elements from one axis to another by moving the Split Button named Measures.

-{% include image.html url="/js/OlapClient/OLAP-Client-Elements_images/OLAP-Client-Elements_img12.png" %}

 ### Remove Elements from an Axis Element Builder

-#### Remove Dimension, Hierarchy and Level from an Axis Element Builder
+#### Remove Measure, Dimension, Measure, Hierarchy and Level from an Axis

-In order to remove dimension, hierarchy and level element from the Axis Element Builder, click the Remove symbol available next to the Split Button while hovering over it.
+In order to remove measure, dimension, hierarchy and level element from the Axis Element Builder, click the Remove symbol available next to the Split Button while hovering over it.

 {% include image.html url="/js/OlapClient/OLAP-Client-Elements_images/OLAP-Client-Elements_img13.png" %}

-#### Remove Measure from an Axis Element Builder

-To remove the measure element from the Axis Element Builder, click the Remove symbol available next to the Measures Split Button while hovering over it.

-{% include image.html url="/js/OlapClient/OLAP-Client-Elements_images/OLAP-Client-Elements_img14.png" %}

-### Rearrange Elements in an Axis Element Builder
+### Rearrange Elements in an Axis

 Rearranging can be done by dragging an element one below the other.